 Indicator Random Variable

-Definition: Indivator Random Variable
+Definition: Indicator Random Variable

 An indicator variable is a Bernoulli random variable which takes on the value 1 if an underlying event occurs, and 0 otherwise.